 Artisan Cheese Making at Home by Mary Karlin

-Also, unfortunately, there were also some mistakes made in some of the recipes, and the corrections have been published here.
-It’s hard to replace the vast resource this book provides, just make sure you review the corrections carefully.
+In earlier versions, there were some mistakes made in some of the recipes, which have since been corrected.
+It’s hard to replace the vast amount of resources this book provides, just make sure you get an updated copy.

 The Art of Plant-Based Cheesemaking by Karen McAthy